facebookresearch/fairo/polymetis/README.md

 }
 ```

+Note: Giovanni Sutanto contributed to the repository during his research internship at Facebook Artificial Intelligence Research (FAIR) in Fall 2019.

 ## Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.
 [Make an issue](https://github.com/facebookresearch/droidlet/issues/new/choose) for bugs and feature requests, or contribute a new robot controller by making a [pull request](https://github.com/facebookresearch/droidlet/pulls)!